 Groups several different releases into a single logical entity.
 Every release belongs to one, and only one release group.
 Both release groups and releases are "albums" in a general sense, but with an important difference: a release is something you can buy as media such as a CD or a vinyl record, while a release group embraces the overall concept of an album - it doesn't matter how many CDs or editions / versions it had.
-For example "Sea of No Cares" (release id: 4e4ba41e-24ae-3f57-87f6-3d8f19ae9483) is one version of the album in the release group id 7e7ffd2b-3d1b-3487-aaaf-e4e6037f09ca by Great Big Sea.
+For example the "Sea of No Cares" release group contains multiple releases.